-The General Administration of Continuing Education works to provide the formal education service for the elderly, free of charge, for those who did not have the opportunity to continue their education for all levels of education including, primary, intermediate and secondary, of the Ministry of Education in all regions of the Kingdom.To apply for the service, click here.
+The General Administration of Continuing Education works to provide formal education service for the elderly, free of charge, for those who did not have the opportunity to continue their education for all levels of education including, primary, intermediate and secondary, of the Ministry of Education in all regions of the Kingdom.To apply for the service, click here.

 - Registration for Summer Campaigns

-Selective, focused, campaigns carried out for a duration of two months and held in places where it is difficult to prepare regular classes.
+Selective, focused, campaigns are carried out for a duration of two months and held in places where it is difficult to prepare for regular classes.
 This service targets students in remote areas and a link to the service is published periodically when beginning the activity at the beginning of the summer vacation.
 To apply for the service, click here.

 - Ain Channel Service for Adult Education and Educational Enhancement Resources for Adults